 Cargo ship carrying hundreds of Porsches left to burn in Atlantic after crew flee

-A cargo ship carrying Porsches and Volkswagon vehicles was abandoned after it caught fire in the middle of the Atlantic, with crew rescued and the ship left to drift.
+A cargo ship carrying Porsches and Volkswagen vehicles was abandoned after it caught fire in the middle of the Atlantic, with crew rescued and the ship left to drift.

-It is not yet clear what caused the blaze aboard the Felicity Ace, but all crew members are thought to have been rescued from the vessel, Auto Evolution reported.
+It is not yet clear what caused the blaze aboard the Felicity Ace, but all crew members are thought to have been rescued from the vessel, industry website Auto Evolution reported.

 Among the cars believed to be on the ship is a Porsche 718 Spyder belonging to You Tube star Matt Farah.